Ever wonder how much you can earn working in the blockchain sector?

 A Growing Demand

-Due to the large number of ways blockchain technology can be implemented, there is a significant market for blockchain professionals.
+Due to the large number of ways blockchain technology can be implemented, there is a growing market for blockchain professionals.
 Data analytics firm Burning Glass Technologies announced a significant rise in job postings for blockchain professionals.
 Postings were seen to have doubled since the beginning of 2017.

 The report published in October 2017 explains: